 6. Lx Boutique Hotel

 LX Boutique Hotel offers the perfect combination of tradition and trendiness.
 It’s located in a renovated 100-year-old building in the heart of Lisbon, right beside the Tagus River.
 You can choose a room with views of the city or the water, or even a rooftop suite.
 We love all the little treats they offer, from free sushi tastings to pastéis de nata at reception.
-And speaking of sushi, the on-site restaurant, Confraria LX, is one of the city’s best spots for Japanese cuisine.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+And speaking of sushi, the on-site restaurant, Confraria LX, is one of the city’s best spots for Japanese cuisine.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Melissa first discovered Lisbon while traveling solo around Portugal.
 She quickly fell in love with its colorful architecture, seafaring culture and incredible pastries—and decided to move here!
 Now she spends most of her time exploring, surfing and eating everything in sight.